plebbit/plebbit-js/README.md

   protocolVersion: '1.0.0' // semantic version of the protocol https://semver.org/
 }
 Comment extends Publication /* (IPFS file) */ {
-  postCid?: string // helps faster loading post info for reply direct linking, should be added by the subplebbit owner not author parentCid?: string // same as postCid for top level comments
+  postCid?: string // helps faster loading post info for reply direct linking, added by the subplebbit owner not author parentCid?: string // same as postCid for top level comments
   content: string
   previousCid: string // each post is a linked list
-  depth: number // 0 = post, 1 = top level reply, 2+ = nested reply
+  depth: number // 0 = post, 1 = top level reply, 2+ = nested reply, added by the subplebbit owner not author
   ipnsName: string // each post/comment needs its own IPNS record (CommentUpdate) for its mutable data like edits, vote counts, comments spoiler?: boolean flair?: Flair // arbitrary colored string added by the author or mods to describe the author or comment